yeswecamp/Perfect-Heist-2-LUA-Modding/README.md

 ### 1. Create a Modpack

-In the in-game **Mod Editor**, click **Create New Modpack** and give it a name.
+In the in-game **Level Editor**, locate the Modpack Window in the bottom left and click **Modpacks -> New** and give it a name.
 This creates the folder structure above in your `Saved/Modpacks/` directory.

 ### 2. Create a Script

 Choose a category and create a new script.
 The game generates boilerplate code for you.
-Click **Open in Editor** to edit the `.lua` file in your preferred text editor (Notepad, VS Code, etc.).
+Click **Edit File** icon to edit the `.lua` file in your preferred text editor (Notepad, VS Code, etc.).

 ### 3. The Event System